simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

    ..
 NOTE::

-     Using ``ipa-client-install`` on EL6 with FIPS mode isn't currently supported and will result in the following error message:
+     Using ``ipa-client-install`` on EL6 with FIPS mode is not currently supported and will result in the following error message:
      ``Cannot install IPA client in FIPS mode``

-Add hosts to IPA
+Add Hosts to IPA
 ^^^^^^^^^^^^^^^^

 There are two ways to complete this step: